+The BlackRock Liquidity FedFund Administration Shares invests primarily in cash, U.S. Treasury bills, notes and other obligations issued or guaranteed as to principal and interest by the U.S. Government, its agencies or instrumentalities, and repurchase agreements secured by such obligations or cash.
 The Federated Prime Cash Obligations Fund invests primarily in short-term, high-quality, fixed-income securities issued by banks, corporations and the U.S. Government.
-It is operated in accordance with Rule 2a-7 of the Investment Company Act of 1940, as amended.
-It can reasonably be expected to have a fair value that will be unaffected by interest rate changes because the interest rates are variable and the principal can be recovered on demand.
-As noted above, as of June 30, 2016 and 2015, the cost of the money market mutual fund approximated fair value and its maturity is less than one year.
+Both operate in accordance with Rule 2a-7 of the Investment Company Act of 1940, as amended.
+Both can reasonably be expected to have a fair value that will be unaffected by interest rate changes because the interest rates are variable and the principal can be recovered on demand.
+As of June 30, 2017 and 2016, the cost of the money market mutual fund approximated fair value.